 We always stay in a place with a kitchen and it makes eating so much easier.
 We tend to go out to dinner most nights, so having quick access to food for breakfast and lunch means more time for relaxing at the beach.

 I always wash out pans in the room before using them, and I bring a clean sponge and my own spatula.
-If you can pack a small cutting board, that would also be ideal.
+If you can pack a small cutting board, that would also be ideal if you don’t have a dishwasher in unit.

 There are also many items that will be much more expensive in Hawaii than on the mainland, so try to pack what you can especially if you don’t have access to a kitchen.